 ATMs are widely available in cities and towns.
 Take care as credit card fraud occurs.
 If you're travelling to rural areas, carry cash.

 Credit cards and debit cards are accepted at most international hotels and tourist facilities.
 Consult your bank to find out whether your ATM card will work in Mexico.

 Safety and security

-There have been reports of sexual assault, extortion and robbery being committed by individuals presenting themselves as police officers, sometimes driving automobiles resembling police vehicles.
+There have been reports of sexual assault, extortion and robbery being committed by individuals presenting themselves as police officers, sometimes driving cars resembling police vehicles.

 Crime levels on inter-city buses and on highways are high, and the risks increase after dark.
-Use first class buses and travel during daylight hours.
 There have been a number of reported robberies of tourists travelling by bus along the Pacific Highway, including from Acapulco to Ixtapa and Huatulco.

-Using toll (cuota) roads may reduce the risk of crime when driving.
-Remain vigilant, particularly when travelling on toll roads in Sonora, Sinaloa, Tamaulipas and border regions as tourists have been attacked on highways in these areas.
-Avoid driving at night outside of major cities, including on major highways.
-Incidents of violent carjackings have increased significantly, particularly in northern border areas, but also along the Pacific coast.
+Incidents of violent carjackings have increased significantly, particularly in northern border areas and along the Pacific coast.
 On occasions, these attacks have been carried out by heavily armed gangs posing as police officers.

 Visitors travelling in large camper vans or sports utility vehicles (SUVs), on roads in and out of the US, have been targeted by organised crime groups.